S3-working-group/s3-practical-guide/docs/all.md

 **Glossary:**

--   added <dfn data-info="Team: A group of people collaborating toward a shared driver (or objective).
-Typically a team is part of an organization, or it is formed as a collaboration of several organizations.">team</dfn> to glossary (and replaced group with team throughout the practical guide where applicable)
+-   added <a href="#" class="tooltip" title="Team: A group of people collaborating toward a shared driver (or objective).
+Typically a team is part of an organization, or it is formed as a collaboration of several organizations.">team</a> to glossary (and replaced group with team throughout the practical guide where applicable)
--   updated definition for <dfn data-info="Deliverable: A product, service, component or material provided in response to an organizational driver.">deliverable</dfn>
+-   updated definition for <a href="#" class="tooltip" title="Deliverable: A product, service, component or material provided in response to an organizational driver.">deliverable</a>
 -   removed **driver statement** from text and glossary
--   updated definitions for <dfn data-info="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</dfn>, <dfn data-info="Operations: Doing the work and organizing day-to-day activities within the constraints defined through governance.">operations</dfn>, and <dfn data-info="Self-Organization: Any activity or process through which people organize work.
+-   updated definitions for <a href="#" class="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</a>, <a href="#" class="tooltip" title="Operations: Doing the work and organizing day-to-day activities within the constraints defined through governance.">operations</a>, and <a href="#" class="tooltip" title="Self-Organization: Any activity or process through which people organize work.
 Self-organization happens within the constraints of a domain, but without the direct influence of  external agents.
-In any organization or team, self-organization co-exists with external influence (e.g. external objections or governance decisions that affect the domain).">self-organization</dfn>
+In any organization or team, self-organization co-exists with external influence (e.g. external objections or governance decisions that affect the domain).">self-organization</a>

 **Illustrations:**